gpillon/k4all/README.md

   - After login, use `passwd` to set a new password for the `core` user.

 - **Access Dashboard and Token**:
-  - Access the system with `sudo -i`.
+  - Access the system with `sudo -i` (if credentials are not shown, wait for the end of the installation process).
-  - Run the provided script to obtain the dashboard URL and access token.

 ## Post-Installation Notes

 - **Sample Pod**: A sample pod will be created in the `default` namespace if the LVM setup is successful.
 You can safely delete this pod.